IO Interactive: Return to Hitman (2011–2016)

 In May 2011, IO Interactive and Square Enix announced that they would be returning to the Hitman franchise through a new entry, Hitman: Absolution.
 A spin-off demo, Hitman: Sniper Challenge, was released in May 2012.
 Absolution was released in November that year, and, like Blood Money, saw highly positive reception from critics.
 However, many fans of the series, including the developers at IO Interactive, felt like Absolution was leaning too far into the mainstream, as a result of which they were losing their core player base.
 In February 2012, Square Enix opened a new Copenhagen office under the IO Interactive name.
-The following March, this new office was announced to be Hapti.co, a subsidiary studio focused on mobile games.
+The following March, this new office was announced to be Hapti.co, a subsidiary developing the Core Online cloud gaming service.
 Hapti.co was sold to Wargaming Mobile, the mobile games division of publisher Wargaming, in September 2017, and was renamed as Wargaming Copenhagen.

 In June 2013, 70 staff members, half of IO Interactive's workforce at the time, were made redundant due to "internal adjustments to face the challenges of today's market".
 Square Enix announced that, from that point on, IO Interactive would exclusively focus on the development of new entries in the Hitman franchise.
 At the same time, Hannes Seifert, who for the past three years had held the position of production director at IO Interactive, took over the company's management as studio head.
 At a June 2015 press conference, Sony announced that a new game in the Hitman series, simply titled Hitman, had been slated for a December 2015 release.
 The game was shortly delayed to March 2016, and later announced to be released in an episodic model.
 As such, starting in March 2016, the first season for the game was released through six episodes, the last of which was released in October 2016.
 Around the same time, Ryan Barnard, previously director of the game The Division, left Massive Entertainment to join IO Interactive.
 At the time, IO Interactive had 170 employees, and was the largest video game developer in Denmark.